-Closed in the Executive Committee meeting room, Jim and Ron found themselves head-to-head, locked in a crucial disagreement over how to take the business forward given the latest financial results and the threat of a full blown strike at the factory.
+What’s so great about conflict?
+Consider this: closed in the Executive Committee meeting room, Jim and Ron found themselves head-to-head, locked in a crucial disagreement over how to take the business forward given the latest financial results and the threat of a full-blown strike at the factory.
 The room had become a war zone on one side of the table, and a scattering of quiet observers on the other.
 A couple of the observers even seemed completely detached as they studied their smartphones for the latest email…

 Conflict shows up when what we want or think clashes with what someone else wants or thinks.
 Our primal instincts get threatened, and we try to protect our territory—our version of what is right and wrong, our opinion about what should happen next or our sense of entitlement to get what we want.

 Because conflict taps into those deep instincts, it can sometimes feel like a personal attack.
-Many times affected by how situations were handled in our family of origin, our default response to conflict may be to fight, flee or hide.
+Many times affected by how situations were handled in our family of origin, our default response to a conflict may be to fight, flee, or hide.

 The Benefits of Conflict

 Conflict may feel uncomfortable but it can be positive when handled in a constructive manner.
 Let’s remember, conflict is nothing more than a differing of ideas or opinions on the same subject.
 It does not have to mean something ugly or a fight.
 In fact, when conflict is taken forward in a proactively constructive manner it can be very rewarding to both to the organization and the individuals involved